code4lib/code-of-conduct/procedures.md

-# Procedures for reporting and responding to violations of Code of Conduct
+# Procedures for responding to violations of Code of Conduct

 A code of conduct matters as a statement of values.
 Ultimately, however, it is only as good as its enforcement procedures.
 This procedure documents actions to be taken by [Code4Lib](https://github.com/code4lib/code-of-conduct/blob/master/code_of_conduct.md) conference staff and volunteers in the event of a violation of the Code of Conduct.
 These activities will be led by the [Community Support Squad.](csvcharge.md)

-### How to Report

-If you witness, suspect, or are the target of a violation of the code of conduct, contact a community support volunteer as soon as possible by emailing [c4l19-duty-officers@googlegroups.com.](mailto:c4l19-duty-officers@googlegroups.com) All complaints will be taken seriously and kept confidential.

 ### Taking reports